neoforged/Documentation/docs/gui/screens.md

 ### `GuiElementRenderState`

 A `GuiElementRenderState` holds the metadata on how a GUI element is rendered to the screen.
 The element render state extends `ScreenArea` to define the `bounds` on the screen.
 The bounds should always encompass the entire element that is rendered so that it's sorted correctly in the node list.
 Bounds computation typically takes in some of the parameters below, including the position and pose.

 `scissorArea` crops the area where the element can render.
 If `scissorArea` is `null`, then the entire element is rendered to the screen.
 Similarly, if the `scissorArea` rectangle does not intersect with the `bounds`, then nothing will be rendered.

 The remaining three methods handle the actual rendering of the element. `pipeline` defines the shaders and metadata used by the element. `textureSetup` can specify either `Sampler0`, `Sampler1`, `Sampler2`, or some combination in the fragment shader.
 Finally, `buildVertices` passes the vertices to upload to the buffer.
-It takes in the `VertexConsumer` to pass the vertices to, as well as the Z coordinate to use.
+It takes in the `VertexConsumer` to pass the vertices to.

 NeoForge adds the method `GuiGraphics#submitGuiElementRenderState` to submit a custom element render state if the available methods provided by `GuiGraphics` is not enough.